gaepdit/air-web/docs/Workflows/Report-workflow.md

 * A new Report can be entered from a Facility.
 * The Report entry can be edited.
-* Saving a Report entry updates the data exchange.
+* Saving a Report entry updates the Data Exchange.
 * Enforcement can be started from a Report entry.
 * A Report entry can be deleted/restored *(not shown)*.
 * Comments can be added and edited.